How to Make Your Current WordPress Website ADA Compliant?

 #Use Header Tags To Structure Your Content Correctly

-Use of header is a great medium to make the text look clear and thus can easily be read by site visitors.
+The use of a header is a great medium to make the text look clear and thus can easily be read by site visitors.

 #Avoid Automatic Playing of Videos and Other Media Content